Syncleus/aparapi-examples/doc/UnitTestGuide.md

 ##Running the OpenCL™ code generation JUnit tests

-Before executing the code generation tests, build the com.syncleus.aparapi sub-project and ensure that you have JUnit 4 installed.
+Before executing the code generation tests, build the com.aparapi sub-project and ensure that you have JUnit 4 installed.

 Edit the junit.jar property in test/codegen/build.xml to point to your install directory.